 Why Free Hinge Actually Works

 The prompt-comment system is designed around constraint.
 You can't spam 100 likes/hour — you get 8, so each one counts.
-In our testing, free users averaged 3–5 matches per week, which is enough to maintain 2–3 active conversations at any time.
+With Hinge's 30–38M user base and 1.9M paying subscribers (verified public data), the free tier is substantial enough that most users can maintain active conversations without paying.

 Most people don't need more than 8 quality interactions per day.
 The free tier isn't a hobbled version — it's the intended experience.